Lifestyle and Environmental Factors

 Environmental pollution, for example polychlorinated biphenyls (PCB) - toxic and cancerous chemical chlorine compounds (‘softeners’) - impair male fertility.

-Optimising Lifestyle and Environmental Factors
+Optimizing Lifestyle and Environmental Factors

 The physical and mental wellbeing of both partners, as well as a healthy, well-balanced lifestyle, are vital prerequisites for a successful fertility treatment.